arunbear/Mic/README.md

 #### handles => HASHREF

-Method forwarding will be set up such that a method with a key in the given hash will be forwarded to a method with the corresponding value in the hash.
+Method forwarding will be set up such that a method whose name is a key in the given hash will be forwarded to a method whose name is the corresponding value in the hash.

 #### handles => SCALAR